1. The Gupta Values Scholarship

 Expectations and Responsibilities

-• Awardees are also expected to travel to Washington, D.C. from Friday, April 5 through Sunday, April 7, 2024, to participate in the Gupta Values Scholars weekend, including trips to historical sites, discussions and presentations.
-Air transportation, admission fees and other costs are covered.
+• Awardees are also expected to travel to Washington, D.C., from Friday, April 10, through Sunday, April 12, 2026, to participate in the Gupta Values Scholars weekend, including trips to historical sites, discussions, and presentations.
+Air transportation within the continental United States, admission fees, and other costs are covered.